Kernel Density Estimation based Factored Relevance Model for Multi-Contextual Point-of-Interest Recommendation: A Factored Relevance Model

-From Equation \ref{eq:traditional_rlm}, it can be noted that higher $P(w|Q)$ values, i.e. RLM term weights are achieved for a term $w$, when it occurs frequently in a top-retrieved document, i.e. $P(w|D)$ is large, in conjunction with the frequent occurrence of a query term $q \in Q$ such that $P(q|D)$ is also a large value.
+From Equation \ref{eq:traditional_rlm}, it can be noted that higher $P(w|Q)$ values, i.e. RLM term weights are achieved for a term $w$, when it occurs frequently in a top-retrieved document, i.e. $P(w|D)$ is large, in conjunction with the frequent occurrence of a query term $q \in Q$ such that $P(q|D)$ is also a large value. \hltIRJ{In other words, RLM assumes that there is a latent relevance model, which needs to be estimated based on the evidence that the terms in the query and those in the relevant documents are generated by this distribution.
+The RLM approach essentially estimates the probability of sampling a term $w$ along with the query terms by the joint probability of observing $w$ along with the query terms.
+This joint probability estimation of $P(w|Q)$ is based on \emph{independent and identically distributed (i.i.d.)} sampling.}

-This original version of the relevance model is commonly known as `RM1' in the literature. `RM1' does not take the original query terms into account while estimating the density function, which usually results in a query drift \cite{ComparativeRLM}.
-It has been shown that a mixture model of the estimated density of other term weights in conjunction with the original query terms yields more robust feedback results \cite{ComparativeRLM}.
-This mixture model, commonly known by the name `RM3' \cite{NasreenJaleel_RM3}, is represented as shown in Equation \ref{eq:RM3}.
+In literature, this version of the relevance model is commonly known as `RM1'. `RM1' does not consider the original query terms while estimating the density function, which often results in a query drift \cite{ComparativeRLM}.
+In \cite{ComparativeRLM}, it is shown that a mixture model of the other term weights' estimated density in conjunction with the original query terms yields better feedback results.
+This mixture model, widely known as `RM3' \cite{NasreenJaleel_RM3}, is shown in Equation \ref{eq:RM3}.

-Each mention of `relevance model' or `RLM' in this paper is to be interpreted as its more effective mixture model variant, i.e. `RM3'.
+Each mention of `relevance model' or `RLM' in this work is to be considered as its more effective mixture model variant, i.e. `RM3'.